-Francesca Rossi is the IBM AI Ethics Global Leader and a Distinguished Research Staff Member at IBM Research.
+Francesca Rossi is an IBM fellow and the IBM AI Ethics Global Leader.

 Her research interests focus on artificial intelligence, specifically they include constraint reasoning, preferences, multi-agent systems, computational social choice, and collective decision making.
 She is also interested in ethical issues in the development and behaviour of AI systems, in particular for decision support systems for group decision making.
 She has published over 200 scientific articles in journals and conference proceedings, and as book chapters.
 She has co-authored a book and she has edited 17 volumes, between conference proceedings, collections of contributions, special issues of journals, and a handbook.